Rates Are Higher In Utah

-Domestic violence is a serious concern, and in Utah, the rates of domestic violence are higher than they are when compared to the national average, according to a report by Fox 13.
+Domestic violence is a serious concern, and in Utah, the rates of domestic violence are higher compared to the national average, according to a report by Fox 13.
 Because domestic violence often begins with non-violent acts, here are three signs that you are (or may become) a victim of domestic violence in Salt Lake City:

 - Your Partner Threatens You

 If your partner threatens you with physical violence or with your life, then domestic abuse is occurring.
-Threats can be purely verbal in nature, or can be issued while you are also being physically threatened with a dangerous object, such as a knife, gun, or other object that could cause you physical harm.
+Threats can be purely verbal in nature or can be issued while you are also being physically threatened with a dangerous object, such as a knife, gun, or another object that could cause you physical harm.
 Threatening to take away your children is also a sign of domestic violence.

 - Your Partner Controls Where You Go and with Whom You Spend Time

 If your partner is very controlling about with whom you spend time and where you go, he or she may have violent tendencies as well.
 This is especially true if your partner attempts to restrain you, or threatens consequences if you go somewhere or do something without his or her permission.

 - Your Partner is Physical With You